 When Normal America springs into action

-Here's an encouraging dispatch from Normal America: Neighbors from across Highland Park, Ill., sprang into action to help save lives after the mass shooting at a Fourth of July parade.
+Here's an encouraging dispatch from Normal America: Neighbors from across Highland Park, Illinois, sprang into action to help save lives after the mass shooting at a Fourth of July parade.

 Why it matters: Before emergency workers arrived, the real first responders were everyday citizens.
 Nearly a dozen people — including off-duty doctors, nurses and a football coach — were among the first to administer first aid.

 Between the lines: Finish Line has been highlighting Normal America — your neighbors and coworkers who spend their free time volunteering and raising kids, not tweeting or watching cable news.

 - They get less attention than the loudmouths.
 But when you think through the circle of people you truly know well, you'll find there are more helpers than hotheads.

 This apt new illustration was captured for AP by Harm Venhuizen of Report for America, a nonprofit service program that places journalists in local newsrooms: